 Other stocks in the defense and aerospace domain we currently prefer are Zacks Ranked #2 (Buy) Lockheed Martin Corp.
 (LMT) and The Boeing Company (BA).
 Another Zacks Ranked #2 stock Alliant Techsystems Inc. (ATK) is also worth a look.

-Headquartered in Falls Church, Virginia, General Dynamics engages in mission-critical information systems and technologies; land and expeditionary combat vehicles, armaments and munitions; shipbuilding and marine systems; and business aviation.
-The company operates through four segments: Information Systems & Technology (IS&T), Combat Systems, Marine Systems, and Aerospace.
+Based in Falls Church, VA, General Dynamics, engages in mission-critical information systems and technologies; land and expeditionary combat vehicles, armaments and munitions; shipbuilding and marine systems; and business aviation.

 More From Zacks.com